Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 `V`     | None          | Get hardware and software version `N`     | None          | Get unique ID (conventional SLCAN adapters return the serial number, which Zubax products may not have)

-The command `U` accepts a non-negative decimal number which represents the desired UART bitrate.
+The command `U` accepts a non-negative decimal number which represents the desired UART baud rate.
-Changes will take effect shortly after the command was executed (typically within 100 milliseconds), no reboot is necessary.
+Changes will take effect shortly after the command was executed (typically within 100 milliseconds), no reboot is necessary;
+therefore, the host should adjust the baud rate of the serial port immediately after execution of this command.
 The number is interpreted as follows:

 Value           | Interpretation, baud per second